Abad Nucleus Mall

-Nucleus Mall is a mall in Kochi, Kerala and is located in the developing suburban of Maradu, near to Thripunithura and around 8 km from the city centre.
-The mall is constructed and managed by ABAD Builders, a prominent builder of villas and apartments based in Kochi.
+Nucleus Mall is a mall in Kochi, Kerala and is located in the suburb of Maradu, near Thripunithura and around 8 km from the city centre.
+The mall is constructed and managed by ABAD Builders, a builder of villas and apartments based in Kochi.

 The mall has a total built-up area of 2.3 lakh sqft, including 1.25 lakh gross leasable (retail) space.
 The mall was opened with much gala on 5 November 2010 and is spread over 3 floors.
 The Mall is India's first LEED certified gold rated green mall.
 Nucleus Mall has won Realty Plus Excellence Award for 2012 in the category of environment-friendly commercial project of the year in South India.